kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 See the documentation for the Wordpress plugin for how to choose the value.

+### Wordpress login path

+*Since version 1.1*

+**Optional**

+If the Wordpress login endpoint was renamed, you can enter the new path relative to the Wordpress url here.
+Do not include the leading `/`.

+For example if your Wordpress login is now at `https://example.com/secretlogin`, use `secretlogin`.

+Leaving this setting empty will use `wp-login.php`.

 ### Username for new users

 The logic used to generate Flarum usernames.